AnnexMedAnnexMedAnnexMed

 Dual Billing Audit

-Inventory all active cases, identify all medically crossover-eligible procedure types, and quantify current uncaptured medical billing revenue.
+Inventory all cases, identify crossover procedures, and quantify uncaptured medical billing revenue.

 Step 2